 Another factor may be server and gateway overload on the ISP.
 This depends on the structure of the provider's network (e.g. many gateways) or the low bandwidth of the outgoing provider's channel.
-The problem is observed at high load on the users side.
+The problem is observed at a high load on the user's side.
 Too many requests to the server may exceed its maximum use during peak hours and cause slowdowns in operation.

 Routing problems can also cause speed degradation.
 When routing problems are detected, packets can be rerouted along alternative routes, causing delays in data transmission.

 Using PPPoE may also lead to a speed reduction.
-PPPoE is a tunneling network protocol of the channel layer transmission of PPP frames over Ethernet.
+PPPoE is a tunnelling network protocol of the channel layer transmission of PPP frames over Ethernet.
 Primarily used by ADSL services.
 PPPoE is a resource-intensive protocol, and when transmitting network data, the requirements for the processor increase.
 Depending on the implementation and use of PPPoE, a maximum speed reduction of 5-25% can be seen.

 Insufficient performance of the BRAS provider's server (Broadband Remote Access Server).
 A broadband remote access server routes traffic to/from the ADSL switch in the ISP's networks.
 BRAS is located in the ISP core network and aggregates user connections from the access layer network.
 The server performs logical termination of point-to-point tunnels (PPP).
 These can be encapsulated PPP tunnels over Ethernet (PPPoE) or PPP over ATM (PPPoA).
 BRAS is also an interface to authentication, authorization and traffic accounting systems.

-Speed limit on the tariff plan on the BRAS server is possible.
+A speed limit on the tariff plan on the BRAS server is possible.
 Typical cases where the speed of the physical connection is high and the data receiving speed is limited by the paid tariff plan.

 For example, the connection speed (10240) - 15% (1500) - IPTV stream speed (4000) = 4700 kbit/s (587 KB/s).

-Also, personal computer and software settings may cause additional delay when sending network packets.
+Also, personal computer and software settings may cause an additional delay when sending network packets.
 For example, the problem may be low computer performance, lack of virtual memory or RAM, incorrect network adapter operation, lack of free space on the hard disk, data buffering in a web browser or download manager, etc.